-Since April 30, 2022, the Corporation has received regularly scheduled payments on the mortgage loans, except as discussed in this footnote.
-There are four (4) developments underlying the 2014 Series B Participant Interest that have had debt service delinquencies of over ninety (90) days.
-Subsequent to April 30, 2022, [] Mortgage Loans underlying the 2014 Series B Participant Interest have been prepaid, having an outstanding balance of \$[].
-Subsequent to April 30, 2022, [] Mortgage Loan underlying the 2014 Series B Participant Interest is expected to be prepaid.
-There can be no assurances as to whether this prepayment will occur.
+[[]Since October 31, 2022, the Corporation has received regularly scheduled payments on the mortgage loans, except as discussed in this footnote.
+There are two (2) developments underlying the 2014 Series B Participant Interest that have had debt service delinquencies of over ninety (90) days.
+Subsequent to April 30, 2022, four (4) Mortgage Loans underlying the 2014 Series B Participant Interest have been prepaid, having an outstanding balance of \$2,665,542.]